benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 LiveData Migrator migrates data from a source file system.
 Validate that the correct source file system is registered or delete the existing one (you'll define a new source in the [Add File Systems](#add-file-systems) step).

 :::info
 The source file system is normally detected on startup.
-It will not be detected automatically if your Hadoop configuration does not contain the information needed to connect to the Hadoop file system.
+It will not be detected automatically if Kerberos is enabled or your Hadoop configuration does not contain the information needed to connect to the Hadoop file system.

+If Kerberos is enabled, use the [`filesystem auto-discover-source hdfs`](./command-reference.md#filesystem-auto-discover-source-hdfs) command to provide your Kerberos credentials and auto-discover your source HDFS configuration.
 :::

 You can manage the source file system through these commands.